 Weighing the pros and cons of taking insurance as an acupuncturist

 It’s the infamous question you get asked daily isn’t it?
 “Do you accept insurance?”
 “Does my plan have acupuncture coverage?”
 We’ve heard them all.
-Acupuncture is moving up in the medical world, and because of this, patients are desperately trying to find acupuncturists that accept insurance and making sure their health plans will cover the benefit.
+Acupuncture is moving up in the medical world, and patients are desperately trying to find acupuncturists that accept insurance and inquiring if their health plans will cover the benefit.
 The main reason patients are asking this is because they are thinking that they pay an insurance premium; why shouldn’t they be covered?
 Who could blame them?
 If we pay for something we expect results!
 Nonetheless, patients and acupuncturists alike are still finding their way with accepting and dealing with medical coverage when it comes to acupuncture, and which procedures are covered and which are not.
 Even major insurance carriers are still learning the ropes for acupuncture coverage making the job of the provider and their billing staff that much harder.
 Can you trust what the representative is telling you about a patient’s coverage?
 Are they giving you accurate information?
 In these instances, it is important to be diligent and stay one step ahead whether you choose to be in or out of network.

 Pros and Cons of In Network